Los Venerables Hospital

 - Historic period: 17th century

 Closed on 1 January, Good Friday and 25 December.
-Special promotion: guided visit included when tickets are purchased on Wednesdays between 3pm and 4pm.
+Evening visit programme during the summer.